httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 frame; clients need to make decisions about creating connections on the fly, and if the origin set is split across many frames, their behaviour might be suboptimal.

-Senders take note that, as per Section 4 of {{!RFC6454}}, the values in an ORIGIN header need to be case-normalised before serialisation.
+Senders take note that, as per Section 4, Step 5 of {{!RFC6454}}, the values in an ORIGIN header need to be case-normalised before serialisation.

 Finally, servers that host alternative services {{?RFC7838}} will need to explicitly advertise their origins when sending ORIGIN, because the default contents of the Origin Set (as per {{set}})